spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

 intermediate state.

-The developer SHOULD NOT copy this file anywhere, since compromise of the credential-bundle.private-key.pem file could compromise the security of TLS sessions.
-The provisioning system SHOULD be configured to limit access to the credential-bundle.private-key.pem file to only the necessary user(s).
+The developer SHOULD NOT copy this file anywhere, since compromise of the credential-bundle.private-key.x509.pem file could compromise the security of TLS sessions.
+The provisioning system SHOULD be configured to limit access to the credential-bundle.private-key.x509.pem file to only the necessary user(s).

 ### 2.2 SPIFFE Trust Bundles {#spiffe-trust-bundles}